 VUZIX glasses during Paaspop

-SurfSarah cluster for training of the ML model.
+SurfSara cluster for training of the ML model.

 Unit: the experiments will be prepared, overseen and evaluated from the VISOR Control Room which sits in a container at the festival terrain.
 The unit will provide three working places, a meeting table and storage.